jlevy/lft/lft.md

 While we’re talking about this, it’s worth distinguishing between two kinds of engineering.

-In comedy, there are "comedians' comedians"—the comedians other comedians most respect.
+In comedy, there are “comedians’ comedians”—the comedians other comedians most respect.
 But these are often *not* the people the general public finds most funny.

 There is something similar with engineering.